mr91i/envos/README.md

 ## 2. Features
 - Density and velocity structures
 - Temperature structure is calculated consistently with the density structure given by user.
-- Calculation of temperature structure and sysnthetic observation is done by RADMC-3D (Dullemond et al. 2012; website: [https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/)), which is commonly used in astronomical studies.
+- Calculation of temperature structure and sysnthetic observation is done by RADMC-3D (Dullemond et al. 2012; website: [https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/); github: [https://github.com/dullemond/radmc3d-2.0](https://github.com/dullemond/radmc3d-2.0)), which is commonly used in astronomical studies.
 - All source codes are written in Python3 (ver. >= 3.6).

 ## 3. Requirements